Esipe-IR/CAS-Enabler/README.md

 CAS Enabler
 ===========

 CAS Enabler is a fast and convenient way for people to log into your app across multiple platforms with their UPEM account.

+API IS IN PROGRESS ...
+Breaking changes may follow

 ## Use

     - Register a Service at this URL :
     - Install Client SDK
     - Enjoy

-## Prerequist

-    - Registered service
-    - Service allow by the user
-    - Valid service URL & valid service return type (JSON)

 ## Client SDK